alayor/cdk_lambda_deployer_js/README.md

 Library with CDK resources and utilities that help to deploy JavaScript functions to AWS lambda.

 This solution is composed of two parts:
-* CDK_LIB
+* CLD_BUILD
-* JS_LIB
+* CLD_DEPLOY

-CDK_LIB is a set of CDK constructs that will be in charge of hosting the functions and layers source using Amazon S3 as well as deploying that source to AWS lambda.
+CLD_BUILD is a library that will help build the metadata files needed to deploy the functions source to AWS Lambda.

-JS_LIB is a library that will help build the metadata files needed to deploy the functions source to AWS Lambda.
+CLD_DEPLOY is a set of CDK constructs that will be in charge of hosting the functions and layers source using Amazon S3 as well as deploying that source to AWS lambda.

-# Set up CDK_LIB
+# Set up CLD_DEPLOY

 You have two options to add the CDK_LIB resources to your CDK project.